calebb-ctrl/Water-Potability-ML-Model/README.md

 Support environmental agencies
 Expand access to safe water in underserved areas

 It is important to say this is not a replacement for lab testing but it could be a powerful tool for deciding where to focus attention.
+Reasoning being that a source of water given a false positive output labeling it as safe when its not, if not tested beyond this model, could get people very sick if drank.